“At any given moment, we have two options: to step forward into growth or to step back into safety.

 Why I Coach

-As a first-generation college graduate, I stepped into the corporate world with drive and determination, but little guidance.
-My early roles pushed me beyond my comfort zone: leading teams more experienced than I was, navigating tight budgets and shifting priorities, adapting through reorganizations and relocations, and rebuilding my network from scratch more than once.
-Along the way, I also experienced the personal transformation of becoming a parent, all while striving to deliver and lead at a high level.
+As a first-generation college graduate, I stepped into the corporate world with drive but little guidance.
+My early roles pushed me beyond my comfort zone: leading more experienced teams, navigating tight budgets and shifting priorities, adapting through reorganizations and relocations, and rebuilding my network from scratch more than once.
+I also experienced the transformation of becoming a parent while striving to lead at a high level.

-What made the difference wasn’t just grit, it was the support of mentors and managers who saw something in me before I fully saw it in myself.
+What made the difference wasn't just grit—it was mentors and managers who saw something in me before I saw it in myself.
 Their belief helped me build confidence and own my path.
-Today, those experiences shape how I coach: with presence, perspective, and a deep commitment to helping others grow into the leaders they’re meant to be.
+Today, those experiences shape how I coach: with presence, perspective, and a deep commitment to helping others grow into the leaders they're meant to be.

-Since then, I’ve supported professionals both at work and through formal coaching programs, including high performers who appear confident but quietly question themselves.
+I've supported professionals throughout my career, including high performers who appear confident but quietly question themselves.
 Coaching allows me to do this work in a deeper, more transformative way.

-I coach because I want people to know they have choices and that they don’t have to follow a path that doesn’t align with their needs and beliefs..
-You can choose how to show up, when to move fast, and when it’s okay to slow down.
+I coach because I want people to know they have choices and don't have to follow a path that doesn't align with their needs and beliefs.
+You can choose how to show up, when to move fast, and when to slow down.

-I coach to offer the support I once needed — the grounded, knowledgeable presence I wish I had in my earlier chapters.
+I coach to offer the support I once needed, the grounded, knowledgeable presence I wish I had earlier.
 My approach centers on gaining clarity, creating alignment, and building the confidence to pursue meaningful challenges.
-It’s about helping you step into the fullest version of who you can be.
+It's about helping you step into the fullest version of who you can be.

 Want to learn more about working together?